 6.Two recent passport type (2”x2”) color photograph taken with a white background in the past 6 months.
 The photograph must be attached to the visa application form.

 7. Applicants who have been to China within the past 2 years must provide a copy of their most recent Chinese Visa issued as well as a copy of the last entry and exit passport stamps in the passport.

 8. Proof of Residency: Please provide a copy of your driver license or a copy of another state issued ID, student ID or employee ID.
 If you do not hold any of these, please send us a copy of a utility bill/bank statement/ or any other mail showing your name and home address.
 Applicants 17 or under without a driver license can submit their student ID or parent’s driver license.

-9. Return Mail to return passport and visa: Chinese Visa Office provides return mail via FedEx starting at $30 dollars, or you can provide a pre-paid mail label or self-stamped envelope.
+9. Return Mail to return passport and visa: Chinese Visa Office provides return mail via FedEx starting at $30 dollars, or you can provide a per-paid mail label or self-stamped envelope.